sandstreamdev/eoc/README.md

 To run MongoDB locally you need to clone all the files from this repository and then in the root directory run in terminal: <br/> `sudo mongod`
 By default MongoDB server will run at `localhost:27017`.
 There might be others mongodb proccesses runnig at this port.
 To stop all runing mongodb services type in your terminal: <br/> `sudo service mongodb stop`.
 Than simply rerun `sudo mongod`.

+### DB migrations

+To perform DB migration we use [migrate-mongo](https://github.com/seppevs/migrate-mongo#readme) tool.
+To config migrate-mongo edit `migrate-mongo-config.js` file.
+To create migration file run `npm run migrate create <version>` in your terminal.
+Migration file will be created at `server/migrations` directory.
+To run all new migrations run `npm run migrate:up` or `npm run migrate up` in your terminal.
+To rollback last migration run `npm run migrate:down` or `npm run migrate down` in your terminal.
+To see migrations status run `npm run migrate status` in your terminal.

 ### Testing backend endpoints - POSTMAN